essc/inasafe-training-material/source/using_inasafe.rst

    :align: center
    :width: 300 pt

-3. :guilabel:`Save As` a raster.
-A new message box will appear, click `Browse` button then choose what directory to be used for saving.

-4. You can also save the project under QGIS so that you can access your current window view anytime needed.
+3. You can also save the project under QGIS so that you can access your current window view anytime needed.

 Now that the project is saved under QGIS, you can go back to your work anytime